ericajini/stock-analysis/README.md

 ### Stock Performance:

 In 2017 every stock ticker had a positive return outside of TERP, compared to 2018 where every stock outside of ENPH and RUN had a negative return.
+The the total daily volume was also higher in 2017.
+Based on this analysis, ENPH and RUN seem to be the safest pick as they were able to still see a return when it seemed like all other stocks were headed the wrong way.

 ![2017_Results](https://github.com/ericajini/stock-analysis/blob/main/ASA_2017.png)